End-to-End Sequential Sampling and Reconstruction for MRI: Abstract

 \section{Abstract}

 Accelerated MRI shortens acquisition time by subsampling in the measurement $\kappa$-space.
 Recovering a high-fidelity anatomical image from subsampled measurements requires close cooperation between two components: (1) a sampler that chooses the subsampling pattern and (2) a reconstructor that recovers images from incomplete measurements.
 In this paper, we leverage the sequential nature of MRI measurements, and propose a fully differentiable framework that jointly learns a \textit{sequential} sampling policy simultaneously with a reconstruction strategy.
 This co-designed framework is able to adapt during acquisition in order to capture the most informative measurements for a particular target (\reffig{teaser}).
 Experimental results on the fastMRI knee dataset demonstrate that the proposed approach successfully utilizes intermediate information during the sampling process to boost reconstruction performance.
-In particular, our proposed method outperforms the current state-of-the-art learned $\kappa$-space sampling baseline on up to 96.96\% of test samples.
+In particular, our proposed method can outperform the current state-of-the-art learned $\kappa$-space sampling baseline on over 96\% of test samples.
 We also investigate the individual and collective benefits of the sequential sampling and co-design strategies.
-Code and more visualizations are available at \href{http://imaging.cms.caltech.edu/seq-mri}{http://imaging.cms.caltech.edu/seq-mri}.